brendanjodowd/SAS/README.md

 ```SAS
 %is_blank(<macro variable>)
 ```
 Logical test to check if a macro variable is blank or not.
 Useful for creating checks within your own macros.
+I think I got this from Lex Jansen

 ## Handy abbreviations
 #### proc freq